Service Descriptions

 *Residential Habilitation Standard

-*Residential Habilitation Behavior Focus
+*Residential Habilitation Behavior Focused

 *Residential Habilitation Intensive Behavior